 In addition to the educational benefits of the seminars, the seminar series helps to create cohesion in the intern class, and it serves to consolidate the interns' identities as psychologists.

 The Department of Psychiatry's Psychology Internship Program seeks to provide high quality clinical training and research exposure to doctoral level psychologists.
 The Program, consistent with the scientist-practitioner model, is designed to help early-career professionals develop solid skills in both clinical practice and research.
-The internship experience at Dartmouth-Hitchcock is primarily geared toward enhancing interns' clinical knowledge and skill, but, throughout the year, the internship program exposes its trainees to the conduct and use of research in the field and emphasizes the importance of research in clinical decision making.
-The Department of Psychiatry is a research rich environment in which interns are able to work with professionals with international reputations in research areas such as neuroscience, post-traumatic stress disorder, and serious and persistent mental illness.
+The internship experience at Dartmouth-Hitchcock is primarily geared toward enhancing interns' clinical knowledge and skill, but, throughout the year, the internship program exposes its trainees to the conduct and use of research in the field and emphasizes the importance of research in clinical decision-making.
+The Department of Psychiatry is a research rich environment in which interns are able to work with professionals with international reputations in research areas such as neuroscience, post-traumatic stress disorder, implementation science, and serious and persistent mental illness.
 Research opportunities are available for interns wishing to gain additional supervised research experience.

 The Psychology Internship Program is designed to involve interns in a specified range of core professional experiences.
 We strive to equip all of our doctoral psychology interns with basic knowledge and skills in treatment models and interventions, assessment, sensitivity to and understanding of cultural differences, ethics and professional conduct, and research skills.
 Interns are expected to be able to draw from the research literature to support their clinical actions, and they are expected to see ways in which service delivery issues may identify empirical questions that may be used for subsequent research ventures.